pacifi5t/dotfiles/README.md

 A repo with various config files with setup guide.
 Useful for Linux with `zsh` as shell or macOS (which includes `zsh` preinstalled).
 Setup guide includes installing Oh My Zsh that helps manage plugins & standartize installation process.

+**NOTE**: I created this repo to help me bootstrap Linux or macOS shell.
+You are free to fork it, but make sure to change user name inside `.zshrc` and replace `.gitconfig` with yours.

 ## Migrating from bash

 Change your shell to `zsh`